openshift/assisted-service/README.md

 * #### coreos_installation_iso:
     https://github.com/oshercc/coreos_installation_iso

-    Image in charge of generating the Fedora-coreOs image used to install the host with the relevant ignition file
+    Image in charge of generating the Fedora-coreOs image used to install the host with the relevant ignition file.

-    Image is uploaded to deployed S3 under the name template "installer-image-<cluster-id>"
+    Image is uploaded to deployed S3 under the name template "installer-image-<cluster-id>".
 * #### ignition manifests and kubeconfig generate:

     https://github.com/oshercc/ignition-manifests-and-kubeconfig-generate

-    Image in charge of generating the fallowing installation files:
+    Image in charge of generating the following installation files:
     * kubeconfig
     * bootstrap.ign
     * master.ign